Edinburgh Tramway, United Kingdom

 The light rail scheme passed its final legal hurdles in the Scottish Parliament at the end of 2007, having been within a hair's breadth of cancellation when political control was gained by the minority Scottish National Party, its members believing that the tramway money could be better spent on road improvement schemes across the country.
 However, concerns that the project would overrun on costs were not supported by an independent audit, and other political groups finally forced the project through Parliament by a narrow vote.

 The project was originally slated for completion in 2010 but was put on hold owing to a dispute between TIE and the contractor, Bilfinger Berger.
-Due to delays and further disputes, the Edinburgh City Council is considering termination of the contract with Bilfinger Berger.

 It is proposed that an initial frequency of six trams per hour will run across the first phase.
 This will climb to 12 an hour from St Andrew Square to the foot of Leith Walk.